Much Ado About Nothing: Synopsis

 In Messina, a messenger brings news that Don Pedro will return that night from a successful battle, along with Claudio and Benedick.
 Beatrice asks the messenger about Benedick and mocks Benedick's ineptitude as a soldier.
 Leonato explains, "There is a kind of merry war betwixt Signor Benedick and her."

 On the soldiers' arrival, Don Pedro tells Leonato that they will stay a month at least, and Benedick and Beatrice resume their "merry war".
 Pedro's illegitimate brother, Don John, is also introduced.
-Claudio's feelings for Hero are rekindled, and he informs Benedick of his intention to court her.
+Claudio first lays eyes on Hero, and he informs Benedick of his intention to court her.
 Benedick, who openly despises marriage, tries to dissuade him.
 Don Pedro encourages the marriage.
 Benedick swears that he will never marry.
 Don Pedro laughs at him and tells him he will when he finds the right person.

 A masquerade ball is planned.
 Therein a disguised Don Pedro woos Hero on Claudio's behalf.
 Don John uses this situation to sow chaos by telling Claudio that Don Pedro is wooing Hero for himself.
 Claudio rails against the entrapments of beauty.
 But the misunderstanding is later resolved, and Claudio is promised Hero's hand in marriage.

 Meanwhile, Benedick and Beatrice have danced together, trading disparaging remarks under the cover of their masks.
+Beatrice knows who Benedick is under his mask, but Benedick does not recognize the mystery lady.
 Benedick is stung at hearing himself described as "the prince's jester, a very dull fool", and yearns to be spared the company of "Lady Tongue".
 Don Pedro and his men, bored at the prospect of waiting a week for the wedding, concoct a plan to match-make between Benedick and Beatrice.
 They arrange for Benedick to overhear a conversation in which they declare that Beatrice is madly in love with him but too afraid to tell him.
-Hero and Ursula likewise ensure that Beatrice overhears a conversation in which they themselves discuss Benedick's undying love for her.
+Hero and Ursula likewise ensure that Beatrice overhears a conversation in which they discuss Benedick's undying love for her.
 Both Benedick and Beatrice are delighted to think that they are the object of unrequited love, and both resolve to mend their faults and declare their love.